Atherton Tablelands, Waterfalls and crater lakes

 There’s more to this place than just cuisine.
 Crater Lakes National Park’s short trek or Wooroonooran’s challenging Misty Mountains offer bushwalking and hiking opportunities through lush rainforest.

 The largest and oldest farmers’ market in Yungaburra is held every month on the fourth Saturday.
-Make sure to stock up on local veggies and eat at a food truck there!
+Make sure to stock up on local veggies and eat at a farm gate.

 You’ll find a remarkable Chinese temple on Atherton’s outskirts, built-in 1903.
 Only one of its kind outside of China, the Hou Wang Temple was built during a brief gold rush by a significant influx of people to the area.